 XLR and 1/4 inch cables are two of the most common audio ports and jacks in the audio industry.
-Several audio equipment and devices use either one of or both of these ports.
-This includes keyboards, musical instruments, mixers, audio interfaces and so on.
+Several audio equipment and devices use either one or both of these ports.
+This includes keyboards, musical instruments, mixers, audio interfaces, and so on.
 In this article, we explore XLR vs 1/4 inch cables.

 Which is better?
 XLR or 1/4 cables and which should you use?

 There is no major difference between XLR and 1/4 inch TRS connectors and cables in terms of audio quality as both of these cables carry balanced audio.

 There is no noticeable difference in sound quality between XLR and 1/4 inch TRS connectors and cables.
 They are both balanced and can deliver a stereo audio signal.
 However, XLR is a better option compared to 1/4 inch TS cables.

 Let’s first examine XLR and 1/4″ jacks in detail, their differences, and their advantages.
 And then we will follow that up with when to choose one over the other.
 Let’s dive into it.

 What is an XLR Connector?

 XLR connectors are very popular connectors and are used with mics, audio interfaces, and so on.
 In fact, they have existed since the ’90s when the connector was invented by James H. Cannon.
 XLR cables are simply used to transfer audio signals between two devices.